compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Genome-Technologies.md

 #### Nanopore

 A single strand of RNA or DNA is passed through ion channels.
 This blocks the flow of ions and decreases the current for a period of time proportional to the length of the nucleotide.

+## 2. Count based vs. intensity based as principle NGS technologies

+Intensity based technologies rely on the measurement of the fluorescence to determine the nucleotides that are added by the polymerase.
+Some of technologies include: Illumina, single molecule sequencing and single molecule real time.
+The count based NGS technologies are the ones taht measure for example the release of pyrophosphate or the change in pH and current.
+Amongst these technologies are emulsion PCR, Ion Torrent and Nanopore.